 The LTC2480 serial output data stream is 24 bits long.
 The first 3 bits represent status information indicating the sign and conversion state.
 The next 17 bits are the conversion result, MSB first.
 The remaining 4 bits indicate the configuration state associated with the current conversion result.
-The third and fourth bit together are also used to indicate an underrange condition (the differential input voltage is below -FS) or an overrange condition (the differential input voltage is above +FS).
+Bit 20 and bit 21 are also used to indicate an underrange condition (the differential input voltage is below -FS) or an overrange condition (the differential input voltage is above +FS).

 In applications where the processor generates 32 clock cycles, or to remain compatible with higher resolution converters, the LTC2480's digital interface will ignore extra clock edges seen during the next conversion period after the 24th and output "1" for the extra clock cycles.
-Furthermore, CS may be pulled high prior to outputting all 24 bits, aborting the data out transfer and initiating a new conversion.
+Furthermore, \overline{CS} may be pulled high prior to outputting all 24 bits, aborting the data out transfer and initiating a new conversion.

-Bit 23 (first output bit) is the end of conversion (EOC) indicator.
-This bit is available at the SDO \underline{pin} during the conversion and sleep states whenever the \overline{CS} \underline{pin} is LOW.
+Bit 23 (first output bit) is the end of conversion (\overline{EOC}) indicator.
+This bit is available at the SDO pin during the conversion and sleep states whenever the \overline{CS} pin is LOW.
 This bit is HIGH during the conversion and goes LOW when the conversion is complete.